chuanqisun/iter/README.md

 ## Directives

+Directives force the LLM to generate code that performs specific tasks.
+The code will take effect after manually run in the editor.

 ### `Run` directive

 Include a `run` block in the user message to force the LLM to generate code and output files.